fretebras/freted/README.md

       website-2019
 ```

-If you are working on a new project and it doesn't have a repository yet, `freted` will try to resolve the local directory of the project using the above directory three.
+If you are working on a new project and it doesn't have a repository yet, `freted` will try to resolve the local directory of the project using the above directory tree.

 ```sh-session
 $ freted start web/global